lilgallon/particles.js/README.md

 :-----:|:-----:
-disableOnMobile|If set to true (1), the script is disabled for mobile users amount|The amount of particles dynamicAmount|If set to true (1), the particle amount changes proportionally with the new window size (if a resize event is caught) tolerance|Distance from which lines between particles will be drawn (in pixels) lineWidth|Width of the lines between particles (in pixels)
+disableOnMobile|If set to true (1), the script is disabled for mobile users amount|The amount of particles amountMin|The min amount of particles (useful if dynamicAmount is set to true) amountMax|The max amount of particles (useful if dynamicAmount is set to true) dynamicAmount|If set to true (1), the particle amount changes proportionally with the new window size (if a resize event is caught) tolerance|Distance from which lines between particles will be drawn (in pixels) lineWidth|Width of the lines between particles (in pixels)